 Step-2 : Configure

-Select the App ID you created earlier in section-2 of this tutorial for me it is “App42PushApp” and click Continue.
+Select the App ID created section-2 of this tutorial and click on Continue

 Step-2.1 Select Certificates :

-Select the certificates from the list provided to include in this provisional profile and click Continue.
+Select the certificates from the list provided to include in this provisional profile and click on Continue

 Step-2.2 Select Devices :

-Select the devices you wish to include in this provisioning profile and click Continue.
+Select the devices you wish to include in this provisioning profile and click on Continue

 Step-3 : Generate